 When the toxin enters the body, it binds to the sodium channels in cell membranes, which disrupts the cells’ electrical current, which leads the cells to a state of permanent excitement.

-If you know your fur baby has eaten any part of an azalea, then you’ll need to get him to the vet immediately.
+If prevention measurements are too late and you know your fur baby has eaten any part of an azalea, then you’ll need to get him to the vet immediately.
 This could be a life-threatening medical emergency.

 Treatment depends on how long ago your dog at the plant, and whether or not he’s developed symptoms of poisoning.
 If your dog ate the azalea recently and isn’t showing symptoms, then the vet may choose to induce vomiting.
 They may also treat your dog with activated charcoal, which also works to prevent absorption of the toxin.